How to use sticky notes on a Mac

 You can drag and drop images and PDF files into your sticky notes.
 Stickies also lets you use Markup to annotate, crop, or resize the media you insert into your notes.

 Needless to say, you'll have to do a lot of resizing and edit your images in separate windows because they won't fit into your default-sized stickies.
-This is why, SideNotes and Unclutter seem like much better options for creating notes with files and images in them.
+This is why, for me, SideNotes and Unclutter seem like much better options for creating notes with files and images in them.

 How to get the same stickies to appear on every desktop